GrahamTheCoder/Semver-AssemblyCompatibility/README.md

 * [ ] Store something on GitHub, TC, the repo or Nuget to allow build counters to work on a per branch basis

 #### Future ideas
+##### Provide other version inputs and/or make inputs pluggable
+So that other things can be considered breaking changes.
+For example, scan the recorded output files for characterization tests for changes and allow those to cause minor/major version increase.

-Allow changes to be planned and enforced so that a number of breaking changes can be easily batched up.
+##### Allow changes to be planned and enforced
+So that a number of breaking changes can be easily batched up.
 ```
 [UpcomingApi("9.0", ChangeType.Accessibility, Accessibility.Internal, Description = "Please use x instead", Level = WarnLevel.Warning)]
 [UpcomingApi("10.0", ChangeType.RenamedTo, "MyClass2")]